heyams/OTELMetrics/README.md

 # OTELMetrics
-Test how to send metric using OpenTelemetry Java SDK.
+Test how to send metric with different data types using OpenTelemetry Java SDK.